Key takeaways

 Automation tools and solutions

-- AI Accountant, built for Indian SMBs, automatic bank statement processing for 50 plus formats, GST-aware ledger mapping, and direct Tally and Zoho integrations, strong classification predictions and compliance-ready dashboards.
+- AI Accountant, built for Indian SMBs.
+Automatic bank statement processing for 50 plus formats, GST aware ledger mapping, and direct Tally integrations.
+Strong classification predictions and compliance ready dashboards.

 Integration capabilities

-Prefer bidirectional sync to pull and push clean entries across Tally and Zoho, handle PDFs, CSVs, Excel, and scans with strong OCR built for Indian formats, emphasize batch processing for scale.
+Prefer bidirectional sync to pull and push clean entries across Tally.
+Handle PDFs, CSVs, Excel, and scans with strong OCR built for Indian formats.
+Emphasize batch processing for scale.

 Roadmap considerations